Gin Rummy Scoring Explained (Knock, Gin & Undercut)

 Layoffs After Knocking (Important Detail)

-After a player knocks:
+After a player knocks (but not after gin):

 ⚠️ Layoffs are not allowed when a player goes gin.
+This is one of the main reasons going gin is so valuable.

-👉 Full explanation:
+πŸ‘‰ Full explanation:

 Layoffs in Gin Rummy Explained